The CRES Team

 Prior to joining CRES, Rebecca worked for the Mexican federal government for nine years, in the national security sector.
 She has served as an intern at the Environmental Change and Security Program (ECSP) of the Wilson Center, where she conducted research on environmental security and the links between environmental change, migration, conflict, and health.
 She holds a Master in Public Policy from Georgetown University, where she specialized in environmental policy, and a Bachelor’s degree in International Relations from the Instituto Tecnológico Autónomo de México (ITAM) in Mexico City, Mexico.

-John Nagle, Government Relations Associate
+John Nagle, Government Relations Manager

-John Nagle serves as the Government Relations Associate at CRES.
+John Nagle serves as the Government Relations Manager at CRES.
 In that role, he supports all aspects of CRES’s lobbying efforts to advance free market clean energy policy solutions.
 Prior to his time at CRES, he worked as a major gift officer at Stand Together.
 In that role, he connected business and foundation leaders with opportunities to make a difference in the policy, education, and philanthropic spaces.
 John is a native of Southern California and graduate of American University where he earned a Bachelor of Science degree in political science.

 CRES Forum Policy Fellow

-George David Banks, CRES Forum Policy Fellow
+George David Banks, CRES Forum Senior Policy Fellow

 Dave Banks is an economist, political analyst, and policy advocate, focusing on climate change, energy, and trade.
 He is a senior fellow at Citizens for Responsible Energy Solutions, serving as an adviser on Republican climate policy and politics.
 Banks has published peer-reviewed articles, reports, and opinion editorials on a variety of issues, including climate change, civil nuclear power, and energy markets and trade.
 As the inaugural CRES Forum Policy Fellow, Banks advises the organization on federal policy, communications, and external stakeholder relationships.
 The CRES Forum Policy Fellowship was created to feature individuals who have demonstrated expertise in public policy, climate science, and strategic communications for conservative issues.
 A native southeast Missourian, Banks was most recently Chief Strategist for the Republican side of the House Select Committee on the Climate Crisis.
 Previously, he was Executive Vice President at the DC-based American Council on Capital Formation.
 He was also President Donald Trump’s Special Assistant for International Energy and Environment at the National Economic and National Security Councils, Republican deputy staff director of the U.S. Senate Environment & Public Works Committee, Senior Advisor on International Affairs and Climate Change for President George W. Bush, a State Department foreign service officer, and CIA economic analyst.
 During his government tenure, Banks received multiple meritorious awards, including the EPA Climate Protection Award for Diplomacy, a Department of State Superior Honor Award for promoting U.S. diplomatic objectives for the environment, and a Commendable Service Award from the Central Intelligence Agency.
 He holds a JD from George Mason University and a MA in economics and baccalaureate degrees in history, economics, and political science from the University of Missouri at St. Louis.